ballerina-guides/wso2con-24/session-3/backend/README.md

     password = "password"
     database = "reviewed_db"
     ```

+- Filtering and sorting - the `places` query has been updated to allow filtering by city and/or country and sorting by name or rating.
+These are defaultable parameters, making the arguments optional in the actual queries.

+- Maximum query depth - introduced in the service annotation, this restricts the depth of the query to avoid unnecessary processing for abnormal/malicious queries.

+- Data loaders - Ballerina supports data loaders that allow avoiding the GraphQL N + 1 problem via batching and caching.
+In this version, we've only introduced the data loader for the city data retrieval calls, but we can introduce data loaders for database access too.
+Also see [GraphQL data loader](https://ballerina.io/learn/by-example/graphql-dataloader/).

+- Enabling SSL - set the relevant `secureSocket` configuration when creating the listener.
+Also see [GraphQL service security](https://ballerina.io/learn/by-example/#graphql-service-security).

+- Field-level authorization - a simple (hard-coded) user ID-based authorization has been introduced to the `addPlace` mutation.
+The user ID from a request header is set to [the GraphQL context](https://ballerina.io/learn/by-example/graphql-context/) which is then accessed at field-level via a [field interceptor](https://ballerina.io/learn/by-example/graphql-field-interceptors/) to check if the user is authorized to add a place.

+- Constraint validation - [GraphQL input constraint validation](https://ballerina.io/learn/by-example/graphql-input-constraint-validation/) has been introduced using the `ballerina/constraint` module to validate that the rating is a value between 1 and 5, inclusive.

 - Note: if you want to enable GraphiQL and/or introspection, add the following also in the config file.

     ```toml